 Tokyo is one of the world’s best shopping areas and it is also famous for its temples and shrines.
 Cities such as Kyoto and Nara offer a wide range of architectural marvels and historic monuments that are major attractions in the country.
 Most of the tourists arrive in the country in the months of April, October, and November because of the favorable weather.

 Tourist Statistics Of Japan

-Japan attracted millions of domestic and foreign tourists in 2016.
-Japan was ranked 16th worldwide by the number of international arrivals and 5th in Asia in 2016.
-The country received over 24 million international tourists in 2016, a 21.8% increase compared to 2015.
+Although not among the world's most visited countries, Japan is still highly sought-after among travelers.
 The Japanese government targets at least 40 million international tourists every year by 2020, a target that might be possible considering the recent statistics and the growth trend.
 China remains Japan’s top source of international tourists.
-In 2016, Japan received over 6.3 million visitors from China, a 27.6% increase from 2015 arrivals.
-The neighboring South Korea also remains an important source of foreign tourists for Japan.
-In 2016, 5.1 million South Koreans visited Japan, signifying a 27.2% growth from 2015.
-Other top source countries include Taiwan, Hong Kong, and the US with 4.1 million, 1.8 million, and 1.8 million tourists respectively visiting Japan.
-The highest percentage growth (29.1%) of visitors was from Malaysia with 394,200 tourists visiting the country in 2016 up from 305,000 in 2015.
+In 2018, Japan received over 8.3 million visitors from China.
+Neighboring South Korea also remains an important source of foreign tourists for Japan.
+In 2016, 7,5 million South Koreans visited Japan.
+Other top sources include Taiwan, Hong Kong, and the US with 4.7 million, 2.2 million, and 1.5 million tourists respectively visiting Japan.

 Popular Tourists Destinations In Japan